juniorsundarCasual/TGT/vault/volume-5.chapter-343.md

 id: 3mosq73nuw3zqqa9cydzzxn
 title: Chapter 343
 desc: ''
-updated: 1688068527957
+updated: 1688148601180
 created: 1688060725498
 ---

 "Amazing!
 Absolutely amazing!"

 Sect Leader Larks did not hold back his praise as he used the mana core calculator created by Shuri.
 His expression was frozen in awe and wonder, as well as childlike amusement as he tested out the device with glee.
-The duo were currently in
+The duo were currently in the Sect Leader's office.

 "Although I know the answer already, I just have to ask how you accomplished this?"
 The Sect Leader inquired while continuing his vivacious inspection.
 "You don't have to answer...
 I get it... confidentiality and all that.
 I never thought I'd get to see an actual, functioning, digital calculator in this lifetime!"